thilak0105/Hack-Ula/README.md

 ## 📱 Key Components

 ### MainActivity.kt

-The main activity that hosts the WebView displaying the React application.
+The main activity that hosts the New UI displaying the React application.
 Features:

-- Configures WebView settings for optimal performance
+- Configures UI settings for optimal performance
 - Handles back button navigation
 - Implements JavaScript bridge for native-web communication
 - Registers AI interface for on-device inference